enoy19/burst-mining-pool-bot/README.md

 # Burst Mining Pool Telegram Bot
 This project is a Spring-boot application, that hosts a telegram bot which can update burst-miners on their current pending payments of their mining pool.
-The bot supports private chats as well as group chats.
+The bot currently only supports private chats.
 You can add multiple wallets to the bot.
 The bot can monitor each wallet and send automatic notifications on pending payment changes.